OceanNetworksCanada/api-python-client/CONTRIBUTING.md

     3.12 = py312
 ```

-In the config above, tox will use 5 python versions from 3.8 to 3.12 to run the command.
-For python 3.10, tox will additionally run format-check and lint.
+In the config above, tox will run different set of tox environments on different python versions.

+- on Python 3.8 job, tox runs `py38` environment,
+- on Python 3.9 job, tox runs `py39` environment,
+- on Python 3.10 job, tox runs `py310`, `format-check` and `lint` environments,
+- on Python 3.11 job, tox runs `py311` environment,
+- on Python 3.12 job, tox runs `py312` environment.

 _ci.yml_ uses a matrix strategy for operating systems, so for each python version, it will run three times for Windows, Ubuntu and Mac OS.